Last revised: June 15, 2023

 * Mississippi's first railroad was the West Feliciana Railroad, incorporated in 1831 to handle cotton for the region's local plantations.
 It continued to grow during the next few years until reaching Bayou Sara, Louisiana in 1842.

 It remained independent for the next four decades until joining the Louisville, New Orleans & Texas in 1889, which was acquired by the Yazoo & Mississippi Valley in 1892 (an Illinois Central subsidiary).

 For information about Mississippi railroads in terms of route mileage over the decades please have a look at the chart above.

 While Mississippi no longer features celebrated passenger trains of the South like the Abraham Lincoln, Crescent, City of New Orleans and Pan American Amtrak continues to operate the Crescent and City of New Orleans

 over Norfolk Southern and Canadian National trackage in the Magnolia

-State (the Sunset Limited used to stretch as far as western Florida and
+The Sunset Limited used to stretch as far as western Florida and

 included four stops in Mississippi but has yet to resume service that

-far east since the Hurricane Katrina catastrophe).
+far east since the Hurricane Katrina catastrophe in 2005.